- Latin America

 What advice would you give someone planning or considering teaching abroad?
 Would you recommend teaching in your country?

-I would recommend Korea but I would recommend teaching in a public school (through EPIK or otherwise) but that being said I would rather work in a Hagwon in Korea than in a restaurant in the US any day.
+I would recommend Korea & teaching English in Busan but I would recommend teaching in a public school (through EPIK or otherwise).
+That being said I would rather work in a Hagwon in Korea than in a restaurant in the US any day.